ahgroup/DSAIDE/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings

+1 note:

-* checking installed package size ...
-NOTE installed size is  5.4Mb sub-directories of 1Mb or more: appinformation   3.6Mb
+checking installed package size ...
+NOTE installed size is 5.4Mb sub-directories of 1Mb or more:
+    appinformation 3.6Mb

-The documentation for the apps in this package contains diagrams, which overall take up this much space.
+The documentation for the apps in this package contains diagrams/figures, which is responsible for the directory size.

 ## Submission History